srph/remax/readme.md

 `true` when `process.env.NODE_ENV` is **not** set to `production`.

 #### `_API_`
-The URI of the your API.
+The URI of the API.

-Mainly used to concatenate your requests with a base URI in `common/utils/axios/interceptors/concatBaseUrl`.
+Mainly used to concatenate the requests with a base URI in `common/utils/axios/interceptors/concatBaseUrl`.

 #### `_IMG_`
-Path to your images folder.
+Path to the images folder.

 This can be used as such : ````${_IMG_}/cat.jpg````.